sankalpsaoji98/Research-Paper-Summarizer/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contact

-If you have any questions, feel free to contact me at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions, feel free to contact me here.